embernet/sidekick/web_ui/public/sidekick_ai.md

 - Create and edit notes
 - Collect the best parts of your chats by right clicking on a message in the chat and selecting "Append message to note"
 - Copy your entire chat to a note by right clicking on a message in the chat and selecting "Append all to note"
+- Bookmark a note by clicking the bookmark button in the toolbar
+- Star a note by clicking the star button in the toolbar
 - Right click on a note in the Notes window to copy the note to the clipboard, or use in chat input
 - The primary toolbar at the top of the note provides the following functions:
   - "New Note"